biorobotics-car/p24-science-hasomed/README.md

 # P24Science - Matlab/Simulink Interface

 This project includes a set of MATLAB functions and a Simulink model developed by the **BioRobotics Group** at the **Center for Automation and Robotics (CAR - CSIC)**.
-It serves as the **final stage** in a real-time stimulation framework, responsible for sending commands to a neurostimulation device (P24Science, Hasomed) through a serial connection.
+It serves as the **final stage** in a real-time stimulation framework, responsible for sending commands to an electrical stimulation device (P24Science, Hasomed) through a serial connection.

 > ⚠️ **Note**: This module does not include the stimulation decision logic.
 You must implement and connect that part yourself (e.g., based on other sensors or EMG devices).
+That would make the "Stimulation Current" vector (or any other parameter) change in real-time.

 ---